-- From the display, identify a file system that has appropriate free space. - Note the name of the mount point directory for the file system that you identified.
+- 1. Use the bdf command to determine the free disk space on each mounted file system. - 2.
+From the display, identify a file system that has appropriate free space. - 3.
+Note the name of the mount point directory for the file system that you identified.